homothetyhk/HollowKnight.BenchwarpMod/README.md

 - **LB**: **L**ast **B**ench (equivalent to just clicking Warp)
 - **SB**: **S**tart **B**ench (equivalent to Set Start)

+Each hotkey can be remapped by modifying the "hotkeyOverrides" dictionary in the mod's global settings file (Benchwarp.GlobalSettings.json, in your saves folder).
+This dictionary should map the default bindings to their replacements.
+For example, `"hotkeyOverrides": {"BB": "HV"}` remaps the Hive bench to use the hotkey "HV".
+Custom hotkeys must be composed of exactly two uppercase letters.

 Credits
 Seanpr - developed the UI, as part of DebugMod
 Seanpr and 5FiftySix6 - developed the Warp method, as part of this mod